ben/writings/software-developers-journal/c-toolbelt.md

 But if neither of these facts is 100% true, you'll need some software to back you up.
 This is generally called *chat software*, and includes things like **IRC**, **Campfire**, and **HipChat**.

-If all of this is overwhelming, well, good.
-Human communication is a complex problem, not easily solved by software, and there have been many failed attempts at being the *one true way*.
+The ecosystem here is both broad and deep.
-However, if you want a curated set of collaboration tools, a bundle of decisions that have already been made for you and wrapped up with a bow, you can find that too.
+If you want a curated set of collaboration tools, a bundle of decisions that have already been made for you and wrapped up with a bow, you can find that too.
 Toolsets like **GitHub** have been crafted with a team workflow in mind, and will work very well if you stick to their constraints.
 Other packages, such as products from Atlassian or Microsoft, can be tailored to your specific needs.